thoas/picfit/README.rst

 ========

-In order to secure requests so that unknown third parties cannot easily use the resize service, the application can require that requests provide a signature.
+In order to secure requests so that unknown third parties cannot easily use the service, the application can require a request to provide a signature.
 To enable this feature, set the ``secret_key`` option in your config file.

 The signature is a hexadecimal digest generated from the client key and the query string using the HMAC-SHA1 message authentication code